minnojs/minno-quest/docs/manager/post.md

     variableName: 'condition'
 }
 ```
-This code save the variable 'condition' and its content to the server, under the task name 'cond'.
+This code saves the variable 'condition' and its content to the server, under the task name 'cond'.

 In each task, you can use the [`current` object](./basics/variables.md#the-task-object-current) to save variables.
 You can access the current variable from the global, using the task's name.
 For instance, if your study has a task named `iat`, and in that task you saved a variable called `randomization` you will have a variable that can be accessed with `global.iat.randomization`.
 You will use that to send the `randomization` variable to the server: